robur-coop/utcp/README.md

 - further avoiding allocations: sndq and rcvq should be lists of cstruct (no need for Cstruct.append!)
 - make the bsd_fast_path a fast path for us ;)
 - the rcv_window computations are done for bad segments (di_2a/7c/7d) on BSD as well, but we don't need that behaviour
-- the rcvq is emptied on close, which leads to data being lost (plus the utcp_mirage semantics that read is repeated)
 - verify with RFC 9293 at hand

 ## Testing